cbwheele/Interconnected_Robot_Network/Python_Controllers/README.md

 2. Now, open up your favorite terminal command and run your Python executor on the script with sudo (root system) permissions.
 On Mac, this looks like `sudo python3 uwb_position_display.py`, but on Windows it can vary by Python version and terminal used.

+3. Go to this link: https://github.com/Makerfabs/Makerfabs-ESP32-UWB, and find the code to download onto an ESP32

+4. Flash that code onto one of the ESP32 UWB modules and plug it in to power so it is on.

 ### Using the script
 - If the tag is able to get readings from the anchors and the IP address on the tag is correct for your laptop, you should see a 2-D map of where the tag is in relation to the anchors